kreatimont/5c2s-coursework-code-samples/In-App purchase/README.md

 Here we can see utility class that uses to manage in app purchases.
-App has one in-app – removing ads.
+App has one in-app – "remove ads".
 In other words, here is some SKD-based features.